 - Require employees to report leaks and water losses immediately and shall provide information and training as required to allow for efficient reporting and follow up. - Educate employees about the importance and benefits of water conservation. - Create water conservation suggestion boxes, and place them in prominent areas. - Install signs in restrooms and cafeterias that encourage water conservation. - Assign an employee to evaluate water conservation opportunities and effectiveness. - Develop and implement a water management plan for its facilities that includes methods for reducing overall water use. - Conduct a water use survey to update current water use needs.
 (Processes and equipment are constantly upgrading, thus changing the need for water in some areas.) - Repair leaks.
-Check the water supply system for leaks and turn off unnecessary flows. - Utilize water-efficient irrigation systems and drought tolerant plant
+Check the water supply system for leaks and turn off unnecessary flows. - Utilize water-efficient irrigation systems and drought tolerant plant palette and insure that sprinklers are directing water to landscape areas, and not to parking lots, sidewalks or other paved areas.

-- restrooms. - not inside). - Avoid washing building exteriors or other outside structures. - than washing with water. - Switch from "wet" carpet cleaning methods, such as steam, to "dry," powder methods.
+- Adjust the irrigation schedule for seasonal changes. - Install low-flow or waterless fixtures in public and employee restrooms. - Instruct cleaning crews to use water efficiently for mopping. - Use brooms, squeegees, and wet/dry vacuums to clean surfaces before washing with water; do not use hoses as brooms.
+Sweep or blow paved areas to clean, rather than hosing off (applies outside, not inside). - Avoid washing building exteriors or other outside structures. - Sweep and vacuum parking lots/sidewalks/window surfaces rather than washing with water. - Switch from "wet" carpet cleaning methods, such as steam, to "dry," powder methods.
 Change window-cleaning schedule from "periodic" to "as required." - Set automatic optic sensors on icemakers to minimum fill levels to provide lowest possible daily requirement.
-Ensure units are aircooled and not water-cooled. - Install and maintain spray rinsers for pot washing and reduce flow of spray rinsers for prewash - - Ensure water pressure and flows to dishwashers are set a minimum required setting

-- Use a shut-off nozzle on all hoses that can be adjusted down to a fine spray so that water flows only when needed. - Install automatic rain shutoff device on sprinkler systems - Launder hotel linens per room by request or after vacancy
+Ensure units are aircooled and not water-cooled. - Control the flow of water to the garbage disposal - Install and maintain spray rinsers for pot washing and reduce flow of spray rinsers for prewash - Turn off dishwashers when not in use wash only full loads - Scrape rather than rinse dishes before washing - Operate steam tables to minimize excess water use - Discontinue use of water softening systems where possible - Ensure water pressure and flows to dishwashers are set a minimum required setting - Install electric eye sensors for conveyer dishwashers - Retrofit existing flushometer (tankless) toilets with water-saving diaphragms and coordinate automatic systems with work hours so that they don't run continuously - Use a shut-off nozzle on all hoses that can be adjusted down to a fine spray so that water flows only when needed. - Install automatic rain shutoff device on sprinkler systems - Launder hotel linens per room by request or after vacancy